Federal Programs - Title I

 Title I Parent and Family Involvement Plan

 The School District of Springfield Township invites families to become actively involved in the Title I program.
+The Title I Parent and Family Engagement Plan has been created to build and encourage an effective partnership between home and school.
 The plan was jointly developed between faculty, administrators, and families and is reviewed and revised annually.
+For more information about being involved in your child's school experience, please check out our Family Engagement Resource

 The District Shall:

-• conduct an annual Open House inform parents and families of the Title I programs
+• Conduct an annual Open House to inform parents and families of the Title I programs

 Mrs. Patricia VanZanten